 Most businesses today have an irrational fear of getting a massive surge of new customers.
 Although this is exactly the kind of thing that drives success, companies fear that they won’t be able to withstand the pressure of dealing with plenty of potential customers.
 But what they don’t understand is that the brand is perceived through the eyes of the customer interacting with it.
 The company’s image relies heavily on the first impression people get, especially when having to deal with a problem or an issue they’ve encountered and the way in which that issue is resolved.

-It only takes a single unsatisfied customer to cause a massive outpour of negativity attention.
+It only takes a single unsatisfied customer to cause a massive outpour of negative attention.
 This can be in a form of a readily available negative testimony or a review, but more importantly, this negativity can be transferred to potential customers via social interaction and word of mouth.
 Avoid making the first impression a negative one and set up a proper team of customer support representatives ready to help with any and all issues a customer might encounter.
 Remember, there isn’t a better marketing effort than a satisfied customer.
 While we’re on the subject of marketing…

 Customer support is becoming a form or marketing in its own right